-This is a gallery of some of the items in my collection.
+This is a gallery of some of the items in my Archive.
+I have added a few new items.
 I hope you enjoy!

 SS-Ogruf.
 KH Frank's Steel Helmet.
 If you've seen Antropoid and are familiar with the assasination of Heydrich and its aftermath, then you have an idea what Frank did.
 The PFC right behind him in this photo was the individual who took him prisoner